 - Nearest Underground: Westminster or St. James Park

 Death unites us all!
-Where else can you find a better testimony to the statement than a visit at the Royal Chappell of Westminster Abbey in London.
-Queen Elizabeth I, one of the biggest architects of the Protestant Empire of England shares the same vault with Mary I — her half sister, a Catholic.
+Where else can you find a better testimony to the statement than a visit at the Royal Chappell of Westminster Abbey in London?
+Queen Elizabeth I, one of the biggest architects of the Protestant Empire of England shares the same vault with Mary I — her half-sister, a Catholic.
 Close by is the tomb of her lifelong rival, Mary Queen of Scots.
-These tombs are, however, only a part of the many attractions of the Westminster Abbey in London.
+These tombs are, however, only a part of the many attractions of Westminster Abbey in London.

 Henry III restored the Abbey to show tribute to the Royal Saint Edward the Confessor, whose memorial and relics were placed in the Sanctuary.
 The Shrine of St. Edward the Confessor has been the main highlight of pilgrimages to Westminster Abbey since the Middle Ages.

-http://realtravel.com/stratford_on_avon-journals-j3473295.html: Click on this link for another wonderful account of a travel to the Westminster Abbey!
-You get additional information on travels to other parts of England as well.
+http://realtravel.com/stratford_on_avon-journals-j3473295.html: Click on this link for another wonderful account of travel to the Westminster Abbey!
+You get additional information on travel to other parts of England as well.